 Storing each computer's backup in its own folder enables seeding, which is the process of backing up locally and then physically transporting the backup drive to an offsite destination, such as a friend across town or to our data centers.
 Seeding is a great way to kick-start a large backup to an offsite destination and saves on bandwidth because the backup does not go over the Internet.

 Occasionally, CrashPlan's data de-duplication needs to re-scan your files to see what's already been backed up.
-When this happens, it looks like CrashPlan is backing up all your files from the beginning, but it is actually reviewing each block to see what's been backed up already.
-How can you tell that this is the behavior you're seeing?
+When this happens, it may look like CrashPlan is backing up all your files from the beginning, but it is actually reviewing each block to see what's been backed up already.
+If CrashPlan is re-scanning your files, you may see one or more of the following: